genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Before running the application, you can choose strand-specificity protocol used for generating your reads.
-By default, the application takes “none” strand-specific data, but this value can be changed to “dUTP” or “RNA-ligation”.
+By default, the application takes "none" strand-specific data, but this value can be changed to "dUTP" or "RNA-ligation".

-Switch the “No correction by effective length” option if you’d like to not apply effective length normalization to transcript FPKM (fragments per kilo bases of exons for per million mapped reads).
+Switch the "No correction by effective length" option if you’d like to not apply effective length normalization to transcript FPKM (fragments per kilo bases of exons for per million mapped reads).